rveen/golib/fs/readme.md

 ### FileEntry

 FileEntry is an interface that extends the standard os.FileInfo.
+It represents either a directory or a file.

     type FileEntry struct {
 	    Name     string